Stephanie McMahon: Raw general manager (2008–2009)

-After the severe injuries sustained by Vince on the June 23, three-hour edition of Raw, Shane appeared requesting for the Raw Superstars to stand together during what was a 'turbulent time'.
-Shane's plea was ignored, and subsequently, for the next two weeks, McMahon and Shane urged the superstars to show solidarity.
-The following week, Shane announced Mike Adamle as their choice to be the new Raw general manager.
+After the severe injuries sustained by Vince on the June 23, three-hour edition of Raw, Shane appeared to request the Raw Superstars to stand together during what was a "turbulent time.".
+Shane's plea was ignored, and for the next two weeks, McMahon and Shane urged the superstars to show solidarity.
+The following week, Shane announced Mike Adamle as the new Raw general manager.

-After Adamle stepped down as general manager, McMahon soon became in charge of the brand and (reignited her feud) by having altercations with Chris Jericho in the following weeks, which involved her firing him (although he was later reinstated).
+After Adamle stepped down as general manager, McMahon took charge of the brand and reignited her feud by having altercations with Chris Jericho in the following weeks, which involved her firing him (though he was later reinstated).
 After her father Vince returned, the family began a feud with Randy Orton, who began the storyline by punting Vince in the head.
 After a few weeks of feuding, Orton and his alliance, The Legacy, punted Shane in the head and performed an RKO on McMahon.
-Following the attack, he was chased out of the ring by Triple H, her real-life husband.
-The rivalry among Orton, the Legacy and the McMahons heated up when Orton attacked and kissed Stephanie.
+Following the attack, he [who?] was chased out of the ring by Triple H. The rivalry between Orton, the Legacy and the McMahons heated up when Orton attacked and kissed Stephanie.
 Triple H and the Legacy's rivalry continued at WrestleMania 25, where Triple H defended the WWE Championship against Orton.
 The following month, Orton won the championship at Backlash.
 After Backlash, McMahon left Raw and took a hiatus from WWE television.